yangkky/yangkky.github.io/research.md

 I am currently broadly interested in problems at the intersection of biology and machine learning.
 Some of my current interests include:

-- Generative modelsand pretraining for proteins and chemistry
+- Generative models and pretraining for proteins and chemistry
 - Machine learning for protein engineering
 - Uncertainty quantification in neural networks